AfonsoCFonseca/PuzzleBubble-Game/README.md

 After I started by focusing on the shooting piece, its moving animation, its deletion when reaching out of screen coords and the generation of a new one.
 The calculation of the speed of movement changes depending on the trajectory the ball has to travel, with that in mind, I applied the Pythagorean theorem to the subtraction of the destiny and origin point of both axis, having that I just had to multiply its value by itself and add both together and finally finding out the square root to that value.
 Having that result I just applied the rule of three with constants speeds and average line width to find out the final speed for dynamic lines

 Created a menu scene and the logic between scene transistion.
 After, added the game over menu and applied the game over, start and reset game functions

+After some fine-tuning and exception handling of the player movement and shooting, I started developing the map grid as a class and storing a 2D array of pieces for storing every piece on the map.
+Also added the randomizer of the different types of pieces in a sprite and stored it as an enum, using it on the Piece class.

 ---------------------------------------------------------------
 # Sketches & Evolution